 When the candidate has completed the dissertation, the Director of Graduate Studies notifies The Graduate School of its completion.
 The Dean of the Graduate School, upon the recommendation of the Director of Graduate Studies, appoints an Examining Committee for the candidate.
 This Examining Committee will include four members of the Department and one member from another academic unit who acts as the Graduate Dean's representative.
 The Committee will be chaired by the dissertation director.

 All members of the Examining Committee will read the dissertation in its final form and take part in an oral examination in which the candidate defends his/her findings.
 Copies of the dissertation must be given to members of the Examining Committee at least ten days before the date set for the oral examination.
 The Graduate School has established procedures for the Dissertation Examination.
 For details on these and all other aspects regarding the dissertation, please see the Thesis and Dissertation Forms and Guidelines.
 In addition, the student must provide the Department with one copy of the final version of his/her dissertation.

-Students must apply for a graduate diploma prior to the deadlines established by The Graduate School in the semester in which the degree is to be conferred.
+Students must apply for a graduate diploma early in the semester in which they intend to receive their degree.
 Deadlines are published in the Schedule of Classes.

 Note: Once students are done they MUST file an EXIT form with the Graduate School and, if applicable, an address change form.